modmuss50/holiday-server-pack/README.md

 To build a Modrinth modpack file run `./gradlew :mrpack`.
 This will create a mrpack file in `build/modrinth` that can be imported into supported launchers.

 To run a test server with the mod pack run `./gradlew :test:runProductionAutoTestServer`.

+### License

+The code in this repository is licensed under the MIT license.
+See [LICENSE](LICENSE) for more information.